ALMaclaine/nx-notes/README.md

 - modularizing and recombining packages to form the application allows for adept architectural changes. (i.e. moving from react router to nextjs)
 - facilitates scoped development using storybook, features can be developed in isolation and then integrated into main app

+### Build problems in one area of the app stall merges in others
+- Flaky tests in one part of the app can prevent merges for non-related PRs.
+- breaking project apart and using dependency graph analysis allows targeted testing of only the change path

 ### Long build/test cycles
 - nx caches build results which can be shared between developers and ci/cd platforms
 - dependency graph analysis, test/build only what changed